Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 a distributed ledger platform.
 It has no notion of cryptocurrency, assets, or any other financial concept, found in platforms like BitCoin, Ethereum, Ripple, and others.
-Instead it concentrates on being a framework to build distributed applications, using distributed storage.
+Instead it concentrates on being a framework to build distributed applications using distributed storage.

 *Hyperledger Fabric* (Fabric for short) provides the same guaranties